eos7l/a3-persistence/README.md

 - You can sign up for an account.
     - I have pre-created an account that has the username "admin" and passsword "CS4241" for you to see some dummy values I used to initialize the dataset.
 - Implemented registration that does not allow duplicate accounts.
 - Only displays data of currently logged-in user.
+This is done through local storage.
+- I also figured out how to use document.cookie in between HTML pages as an alternative option to keep the currently logged-in user info.
 - Used more than 5 express packages.